SwiftGen/SwiftGen/CONTRIBUTING.md

 First you need to make sure your machine fulfills the following requirements:

 - You have [SwiftLint](https://github.com/realm/SwiftLint) installed – otherwise run `brew install swiftlint`.
-This will help you keep code style consistency while contributing.
+This will help you keep your code style consistent with the project's while contributing.
 - For Core Contributors who plan to release new versions of SwiftGen, you'll also need:
   - To have [Homebrew](http://brew.sh) and [Bundler](https://bundler.io) installed
   - To install the project's tools dependencies by running `bundler install` from the project root directory